rubelbd82/AWS_Lambda_Microservices/README.md

-# AWS_Lambda_Microservices
+# AWS Lambda Microservices
-AWS Lambda Microservices
+The repository houses different microservices that I have developed and implemented in AWS Lambda.
+I have also used AWS Aurora Serverless as database.